U-Ekene/supply-chain-etl-pipeline-project/README.md

 An end-to-end ETL pipeline for supply chain analytics.
 Built around the DataCo Smart Supply Chain dataset, this project ingests raw order and shipment data, transforms it into a clean analytical schema, loads it into a SQLite database, and serves it to a Power BI dashboard for delivery performance analysis.

-This is a learning project I'm building toward a fall data engineering co-op.
-I'm developing it in versions, v1 ships a working local pipeline, and each subsequent version adds a layer of production-grade infrastructure (cloud storage, orchestration, data quality, deployment).
+This is a project that I am developing in versions, v1 ships a working local pipeline, and each subsequent version adds a layer of production-grade infrastructure (cloud storage, orchestration, data quality, deployment).

 ## Current status: v1 (shipped)